 GeneCards Summary for PTPN2 Gene

-PTPN2 (Protein Tyrosine Phosphatase, Non-Receptor Type 2) is a Protein Coding gene.
-Diseases associated with PTPN2 include Rheumatoid Factor-Negative Juvenile Idiopathic Arthritis and Oligoarticular Juvenile Idiopathic Arthritis.
-Among its related pathways are TNFR1 Pathway and Activation of cAMP-Dependent PKA.
+PTPN2 (Protein Tyrosine Phosphatase Non-Receptor Type 2) is a Protein Coding gene.
+Diseases associated with PTPN2 include Oligoarticular Juvenile Idiopathic Arthritis and Rheumatoid Factor-Negative Polyarticular Juvenile Idiopathic Arthritis.
+Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and integrin binding.
 An important paralog of this gene is PTPN1.

 Non-receptor type tyrosine-specific phosphatase that dephosphorylates receptor protein tyrosine kinases including INSR, EGFR, CSF1R, PDGFR.
 Also dephosphorylates non-receptor protein tyrosine kinases like JAK1, JAK2, JAK3, Src family kinases, STAT1, STAT3 and STAT6 either in the nucleus or the cytoplasm.
 Negatively regulates numerous signaling pathways and biological processes like hematopoiesis, inflammatory response, cell proliferation and differentiation, and glucose homeostasis.
 Plays a multifaceted and important role in the development of the immune system.
 Functions in T-cell receptor signaling through dephosphorylation of FYN and LCK to control T-cells differentiation and activation.
 Dephosphorylates CSF1R, negatively regulating its downstream signaling and macrophage differentiation.
 Negatively regulates cytokine (IL2/interleukin-2 and interferon)-mediated signaling through dephosphorylation of the cytoplasmic kinases JAK1, JAK3 and their substrate STAT1, that propagate signaling downstream of the cytokine receptors.
 Also regulates the IL6/interleukin-6 and IL4/interleukin-4 cytokine signaling through dephosphorylation of STAT3 and STAT6 respectively.
 In addition to the immune system, it is involved in anchorage-dependent, negative regulation of EGF-stimulated cell growth.
 Activated by the integrin ITGA1/ITGB1, it dephosphorylates EGFR and negatively regulates EGF signaling.
 Dephosphorylates PDGFRB and negatively regulates platelet-derived growth factor receptor-beta signaling pathway and therefore cell proliferation.
 Negatively regulates tumor necrosis factor-mediated signaling downstream via MAPK through SRC dephosphorylation.
 May also regulate the hepatocyte growth factor receptor signaling pathway through dephosphorylation of the hepatocyte growth factor receptor MET.
 Plays also an important role in glucose homeostasis.
 For instance, negatively regulates the insulin receptor signaling pathway through the dephosphorylation of INSR and control gluconeogenesis and liver glucose production through negative regulation of the IL6 signaling pathways.
 May also bind DNA.